alphagov/govuk-chat/docs/message-queue-consumption.md

 3. Create a new terminal window and start the queue consumer process with `govuk-docker up govuk-chat-queue-consumer`
 4. Create a new terminal window and navigate to the Publishing API directory, `cd ~/govuk/publishing-api`
 5. Open a Rails console for the Publishing API `govuk-docker-run bundle exec rails console`
-6. To queue just content from Mainstream Publisher: `RequeueContentByScope.new(Edition.live.where(publishing_app: "publisher"), action: "bulk.reindex.govuk-chat").call`
+6. To queue just content from Mainstream Publisher: `RequeueContentByScope.new(Edition.live.where(publishing_app: "publisher"), action: "bulk.govuk_chat_sync").call`

 You can check on the progress of the queue consumption by following the Rails log file for GOV.UK Chat `tail -f logs/development.log`.